 Will I always see the same counselor or will it be different each time?

-The counselor you see for the initial intake session (the first session) may or may not be the same counselor you meet with for counseling (all sessions after the first).
+The counselor you see for the initial assessment (the first session) may or may not be the same counselor you meet with for counseling (all sessions after the first).
 Whether you meet with the same person depends on your preference, your schedule, the type of counseling (individual, couples, group) you will be receiving, and the issues you wish to discuss.
-At the end of the intake session tell the counselor about any preferences you have for who you will meet with for counseling.
+At the end of the initial assessment session tell the counselor about any preferences you have for who you will meet with for counseling.
 Once you begin counseling, you will continue to meet with the same counselor each session unless you decide you would like to see someone else or some unusual circumstance prevents your counselor from continuing with you.

 What if I want to meet with a particular counselor?

 We will try to accommodate your requests for seeing a specific counselor or a counselor of a particular gender.
 However, you may have to wait longer for an appointment than you would if you were willing to meet with the first counselor available.
 Since the counselor you see for the initial assessment session is not often the person you will see for counseling, we recommend that you meet with the first available counselor for the initial assessment so you can begin the process of getting help.
 After the initial assessment session, we can try to honor your counselor preference in scheduling your next appointment.